RMLio/prov4itdata-web-app/docs/REPORT.md

 #### Comunica

-Comunica provides a meta-query engine which is designed in a highly modular and configurable manner to deal with the heterogeneous nature of Linked Data on the Web, allowing to fine-tune the Comunica engine to completely suit the needs of the system.
+Comunica provides a meta-query engine that is designed in a highly modular and configurable manner to deal with the heterogeneous nature of Linked Data on the Web, allowing to fine-tune the Comunica engine to completely suit the needs of the system.
 Furthermore, Comunica also supports executing SPARQL queries over one or more interfaces.

 Incorporating Comunica, as depicted in the Architectural diagram above, allows us to select data from the intermediary datasets on the Solid Pod and transfer it to new services.